SimplifyMyCloud/GCP-InfrastructureState/README.md

 ![RBAC humans out of prod](rbac_humans_out_of_prod.png)

 Using Cloud APIs + Terraform, we can give humans `RO - Read Only` access to production, preventing unknown or unwanted desired state changes to production.
-While we are preventing changes to production that are outside of Infrastructure-as-Code, we _must allow engineers to be successful_ by giving them `RW - Read Write`, any and all access needed in the sandbox environment, so they can do their job and go home feeling successful.
+While we are preventing changes to production that are outside of Infrastructure-as-Code, we _must allow engineers to be successful_ by giving them `RW - Read Write`, any and all access needed in the sandbox and development environment, so they can do their job and go home feeling successful.

 ## WebUI & CLI welcome in sandbox